 Upwing’s drives are optimized with the whole system in mind.
 In particular, the drives have features that maximize the efficiency of the drive, such as space vector modulation and dynamic deadtime insertion in the switching patterns of the power devices.
 Additionally, the total harmonic distortion (THD) of the machine currents and grid side currents are controlled to a low value.
 This reduces the losses in the machine that is connected to the drive, which in turn, increases the efficiency of the machine.

 Upwing’s VSDs are designed to drive high-speed machines and machines with low impedance.
-This is achieved by switching the power devices of the drive at a high frequency that is synchronized to the fundamental frequency of the machine.
+This is achieved by utilizing silicon carbide (SiC) MOSFET technology on the switching devices of the motor drive inverter.
+The technology, initially developed for space applications, enables switching at a frequency that is synchronized to the fundamental frequency of the machine.
 Consequently, the fundamental frequency of the machine can be high without incurring a large distortion in the current that is drawn by the machine.

-The distortion is further decreased by dynamically adjusting the inserted deadtime in the switching patterns of the power devices.
-In addition, Upwing’s high frequency drives include a simple inductance filter, which further reduces the distortion of the current that is drawn by the machine.
+In addition, Upwing’s high frequency drives include a simple inductance filter, which reduces the distortion of the current that is drawn by the machine.
 In fact, the filter limits the maximum distortion of the machine currents.
 In other words, the drive does not need to rely upon the machine inductance to limit the distortion in the currents that are drawn by the machine.
 The combination of high switching frequency that is synchronized to the fundamental frequency of the machine, dynamic deadtime insertion and a simple inductance filter make Upwing’s high frequency variable speed drives an ideal choice for low-impedance and high-speed machines.

 Active and Passive Grid Rectifiers